 Tickborne Disease Prevention

-I personally just check myself real well for ticks while stopping to fix a flat, look at a map, or immediately when done with the ride.
+I personally just check myself really well for ticks while stopping to fix a flat, look at a map, or immediately when done with the ride.
 Change your clothes BEFORE getting into your car for the ride home.
 Bag your clothes to isolate them.
 Ticks will live for weeks in a car or house, without a blood meal.

 You will wind up with ticks on you at work if you drive to/from the trailhead, then to work on Monday.
 I destroyed some ticks from my research that had been unfed for more than two years, and were very vigorous and hungry.
 Look carefully for ticks, and use a mirror, or a good friend/spouse/significant other/riding buddy, whomever, to check the nooks and crannies you can’t quite see or reach.
 Ticks like highly vascular areas, like your grundle, armpits, scalp, etc., so look really well there.
 Launder your clothes when you get home.